 Brimm is a name of ancient Anglo-Saxon origin and comes from the family once having lived in Gloucestershire, where they held the manor and lands of Breme in the village and parish of that name.
 It is from the manorial name from which the family name is derived.
-The name Breme meant fierce,
+The name Brimm means fierce, or vigorous.

 Early Origins of the Brimm family

 The surname Brimm was first found in the Domesday Book of 1086 where the singular name Breme was recorded in Suffolk.

 Later, Hugo Brem was found in the Assize Rolls for Warwickshire in 1221 and Simon Brim was listed in the Hundredorum Rolls of 1279 in Cambridgeshire.
 Again in Cambridgeshire, we found Agatha Breme in the Subsidy Rolls for 1327 and in the same year, Robert Brymme was listed in the Subsidy Rolls for Sussex.

 This web page shows only a small excerpt of our Brimm research.
 Another 81 words (6 lines of text) are included under the topic Early Brimm History in all our PDF Extended History products and printed products wherever possible.

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Brimm family name include Breame, Bream, Breme and others.

 More information is included under the topic Early Brimm Notables in all our PDF Extended History products and printed products wherever possible.